16 ways to drive website traffic and increase search ranking

 12. Social media marketing

 Most brands find that concentrating on a few key social networks is the most effective strategy.
 Facebook is the most widely used social site, so it’s a good place to start.
 Instagram and Pinterest are fantastic for visual content.
-Twitter can be effective for sharing links, but you’ll need to contribute and share other people’s content too if you want to grow a dedicated following.
+Twitter (or X) can be effective for sharing links, but you’ll need to contribute and share other people’s content too if you want to grow a dedicated following.

 To keep things simple, we have compiled a list of free marketing platforms that you can use in your next social media marketing strategy.